 What does a life with no regrets look like to you?

-And now the big question — what are you waiting for?
+If so, ask yourself the big question — what are you waiting for?

 After all, what if you only have five years left?